ADITYA1234556/Python-Terraform-Docker-Jenkins-Kubernetes/readme.md

 # Jenkins CI/CD Pipeline for Flask Application

 This repository contains the `Jenkinsfile` and supporting files to automate the CI/CD pipeline for a Flask application.
 The pipeline integrates with Docker, pytest, and Kubernetes to ensure a seamless workflow for building, testing, and deploying the application.
+The project has been recorded and posted on youtube, Link: https://youtu.be/K7V0dWVbxWA

 ## Project Overview